389ds/389ds.github.io/docs/389ds/design/password-extensibility.md

 A plugin would register a function as PLUGIN_PASSWORD_STORE_FN.
 Please see [Plugin Version 4](plugin-v4.html) for more about transactions and how this interacts.

+Plugins can register attributes which the server should consider to indicate the need for a password change.
+For example, userPassword plugin would register that any change to userPassword indicates the PLUGIN_PASSWORD_STORE operation should begin, and all plugis updated.
+Similarly, a change to say ipaNTPassword would trigger the same.
+This allows any change to a value, to keep all password items in sync.
+This also allows virtual attributes to be set (ie ipaKerberosPassword) which can be intercepted then removed from the operation.

 Plugin order is non-determinined, and should not affect this operation.

 This function would be called within a write transaction.